 For Rent Supp and RAP projects converting assistance to PBRA under the Second Component of RAD, 24 CFR Part 880, Section 8 Housing Assistance Payments Program for New Construction (and applicable standing and subsequent Office of Housing guidance) will apply, except for the provisions listed below., Where applicable, reference is made to the affected statute and/or regulation.
 For additional background purposes, HUD has provided Appendix I, which is a copy of the existing Part 880 regulation with the provisions stricken that will not apply to covered projects.

 Length of Contract.
-Pursuant to the RAD statute, covered projects shall have an initial HAP term of 20 years.
+Pursuant to the RAD Statute, covered projects shall have an initial HAP term of 20 years.
 Additionally, 24 CFR § 880.502, which imposes maximum contract terms for New Construction projects consistent with statutory authority that was repealed in 1983, will not apply.

 Contract Renewal.
-Pursuant to the RAD statute, after the initial term of the HAP contract, the owner is eligible for renewal of the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year of such renewal.
+Pursuant to the RAD Statute, after the initial term of the HAP Contract, the owner is eligible for renewal of the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year of such renewal.

 Initial contract rent setting.
-Initial rent levels for the PBRA contract are subject to section 8(c)(1) of the 1937 Act.
-For projects that will not undergo initial repairs, the initial contract rents will be established at the lesser of the following rent levels: (1) the comparable market rent, as determined by a Rent Comparability Study (RCS), which must be prepared in accordance with the requirements of Chapter Nine of the Section 8 Renewal Policy Guidebook and submitted with the request for prospective conversion; and (2) 110 percent of the applicable fair market rent (FMR), less utility allowances.
+Initial rent levels for the PBRA contract are subject to section 8(c)(1) of the Act.
+For projects that will not undergo Work, the initial contract rents will be established at the lesser of the following rent levels: (1) the comparable market rent, as determined by a Rent Comparability Study (RCS), which must be prepared in accordance with the requirements of Chapter Nine of the Section 8 Renewal Policy Guidebook and submitted with the request for prospective conversion; and (2) 110 percent of the applicable fair market rent (FMR), less utility allowances or 120 percent of the applicable FMR, less utility allowances, in the case of projects that (i) preserve project-based rental assistance in communities with high percentages of rent-burdened households and where it is particularly hard to utilize tenant-based assistance, (ii) serve to expand housing opportunities in communities with poverty rates less than 30%, and/or (iii) support revitalization activities that are resulting in material private investment in the surrounding neighborhoods.
+With HUD approval, the Project Owner may use the Small Area FMR in place of the FMR in the computation of rents.
+To implement this provision HUD is implementing an alternative requirement to 24 CFR §888.113(h) so as to permit the use of a Small Area FMR by project for initial contract rent setting and when adjusting contract rents.

-For projects with units that will be undergoing initial repairs, the contract rents will be established at the lesser of the following rent levels: (1) the “post-rehabilitation” rents, as determined by an RCS; and (2) 110 percent of the applicable FMR, less utility allowances.
+For projects with units that will be undergoing Work, the contract rents will be established at the lesser of the following rent levels: (1) the “post-rehabilitation” rents, as determined by an RCS; and (2) 110 percent of the applicable FMR, less utility allowances.
 For owners who wish to establish rents using this method, the owner must submit the following: (1) An RCS that includes both “as-is” rents at the project and “post-rehab” rents at the project and (2) A proposed scope of work.
 The contract will include both an “as-is” rent schedule and a “post-rehabilitation” rent schedule in one or more exhibits to the PBRA contract.
-The HAP contract will reflect a date for the completion of the repairs.
+The HAP Contract will reflect a date for the completion of the repairs.
 The owner will be required to submit for HUD approval a cost-certification prepared for the third-party financing source once the repairs have been completed.